kracr/owl2bench/README.md

 # OWL2Bench
 An OWL 2 benchmark that can generate ABox axioms for fixed TBox to test the scalability and performance of OWL 2 Reasoners.

+Project repository consists of:

-Project consists of four different TBox for all the OWL 2 Profiles (OWL 2 EL, OWL 2 QL, OWL 2 RL, OWL 2 DL) and java code for generating ABox for the selected profile.
+Four different TBox for all the OWL 2 Profiles: UNIV-BENCH-OWL2EL.owl,UNIV-BENCH-OWL2QL.owl,UNIV-BENCH-OWL2RL.owl,UNIV-BENCH-OWL2DL.owl, all the java files for generating ABox for the selected profile (Generator.java is the main class), one excel file (RandomNames.xlsx for real like names of universities and person), 2 empty sample output files.

 # TBox Details